 In the Time Machine window that opens, click 'Select Backup Disk'.

 In the list of available resources, select the one you created in the router and click 'Use Disk'.

-You will be asked for account name and password.
+You will be asked for an account name and password.
 These should have been saved at the stage of connecting the drive if you have enabled the option 'Remember this password in the keychain'.
 If you have not done so, enter your account name and password again and click 'Connect'.

-2. This function works only within the local network, because Time Machine uses the Bonjour protocol, transmitted by multicast.
+2. This function works only within the local network because Time Machine uses the Bonjour protocol, transmitted by multicast.